How to integrate the Web Playable with your website-level login

 - Create new player

-If no existing progress is found, create a new Game User with bothscope_user_id
+If no existing progress is found, create a new Game User with both

 andnew_pley_game_user_id